IHE/ITI.Finance/input/pagecontent/volume-1.md

 ### XX.6.3 Patient Master Identity Registry -- PMIR

 A Beneficiary Requestor or Beneficiary Manager could also be grouped with a Patient Demographics Consumer or Patient Identifier Cross-reference Consumer in PMIR to perform the same queries as the previous sections on PDQm and PIXm.
-The Beneficiary Manager may be grouped with a PMIR Patient Identity Consumer to subscribe to updates from the PMIR Patient Identity Registry.
+The Beneficiary Manager MAY be grouped with a PMIR Patient Identity Consumer to subscribe to updates from the PMIR Patient Identity Registry.
 The Beneficiary Manager could also be grouped with a PMIR Patient Identity Source to update patient details in the Patient Identity Registry using [Mobile Patient Identity Feed [ITI-93]](https://profiles.ihe.net/ITI/PMIR/ITI-93.html).

 ### XX.6.4 Mobile Care Services Discovery -- mCSD